-You have decided that this is the right time.
-It worth trying and are now preparing your application for Tier 1 Exceptional Talent Visa to the Tech Nation (or, more correct – Home Office) to get your Endorsement in Digital Technology.
+Finally, you have decided that this is the right time.
+It worth trying and now you are preparing your application for UK Tier 1 Exceptional Talent Visa to the Tech Nation (or, more correct – Home Office) to get your Endorsement in Digital Technology.

-, regularly updated by this body so you need strictly follow them.
+, regularly updated by this Designated Competent Body, so you need strictly follow them.

-However, there are still a lot of assumptions and unique questions regarding all of the parts of the application.
-Even with so detailed guidelines.
+However, there are still a lot of assumptions and different questions regarding all of the parts of the application, even with so detailed guidelines about the talent visas.

 1. Write about your future, not your past

 Please, do not write your CV in plain text as your personal statement for Tier 1 Exceptional Talent Visa.
-The experts from the endorsement panel at Tech City UK do not need a repeat of your professional biography.
+The experts from the endorsement panel at Tech Nation do not need a repeat of your professional biography.

-I want to point your attention only to one, page 12.
-It has five clear questions you must answer.
+I want to point your attention only to one, page 25.
+It has 12 clear questions you must answer.
 Dot.
 Previously we had just five questions.
 However, these new 12 aspects are pretty much the same with the previous five – just asking about more details.

 - Why do you want to come to the UK?